 This is raising one leg, from the knee, then the other while bouncing up and down for about 30 seconds.
 The higher you can raise your legs while doing this the better.
 If you want a more intense exercise than try to touch the opposite elbow to the knee each time the knee is raised.

-On the Floor Part 2
+Stretching and Warm up On the Floor Part 4

 Pretty self explanatory here, just try to do as many as you can using the right posture and make sure you that bend at the elbows while keeping your back straight and get as close to floor as you can without touching.

 If you find the difficult at the beginning you can rest your knees on the ground and just use your upper body.